 Within the love of God,

-Father, Son and Holy Spirit (from The Marriage Service)
+Father, Son and Holy Spirit. (from The Marriage Service)

-If you are a resident of the parish (basically the boundaries of Mayfair) you can be married here after the calling of banns: the announcement of your wedding on three consecutive Sundays within the three months before the wedding both here and in the parish church of your financé(e).
+If you are a resident of the parish (basically the boundaries of Mayfair) you can be married here after the calling of banns - the announcement of your wedding on three consecutive Sundays within the three months before the wedding both here and in the parish church of your financé(e).

-This is your service and we are here to help you celebrate this sacrament in the best way possible - by planning the shape, form and content of the service; understanding the spiritual and symbolic significance of the words you say and the actions you perform, and of the commitment you are making; creating the right atmosphere through music and liturgy for the celebration of the sacrament.
+This is your service and we are here to help you celebrate this sacrament in the best way possible - planning the shape, form and content of the service; understanding the spiritual and symbolic significance of the words you say, the actions you perform and the commitment you are making; creating the right atmosphere through music and liturgy for the celebration of the sacrament.